leomancini/projects-site-generator/README.md

-#### site/ is the viewer code
+#### site/
+* Site viewer code (searchable list, projects page, etc)
-* This git repo ignores the /projects folder
+* Git repo ignores the /projects folder
+* Should be pushed to leomancini.net and GitHub

+#### projects/
-#### projects/ contains the content of project data and media
+* Contains project metadata, text content, and media
-* This is a separate git repo that is ignored by the parent site/ git repo
+* Separate git repo that is ignored by the parent site/ git repo

-_Both git repos must be pushed to leomancini.net to update viewer code and content_
+* Should only be pushed to leomancini.net

-_Only site/ is pushed to GitHub_